John Vincent Bellezza

 Cultural changes in Upper Tibet related to death and its accommodation in practical and religious terms were underpinned by cognitive processes with psycho-social ramifications, which by their very nature are difficult to discern in the archaeological record.
 Yet, these must not be overlooked, for it is in the minds of individuals that the means to modify the physical and cultural underpinnings of the world are devised.

 The transformation of the social organization, technological capacity and political status of Upper Tibet at the end of the Bronze Age is reflected in stelar necropolis construction and other aspects of her archaeological record.
-Entanglement, to use a term favored by Honeychurch, enmeshed Upper Tibet in the wider Inner Asian web of cultural affairs, as evidenced in its castles, temples, necropolises, rock art and artefacts.
+Entanglement, to use a term favored by Honeychurch, enmeshed Upper Tibet in the wider Inner Asian web of cultural affairs, as evidenced in its castles, temples, necropolises, rock art and artifacts.
 These interlinked cultural and technological developments chart the advent of civilization in both parts of Inner Asia.

 The challenge now before us is to advance the archaeological exploration of Upper Tibet.
 By doing so, we will gain a better understanding of the Tibetan Plateau’s place in the human mosaic of ancient Inner Asia.